nickjalbert/reading/_posts/2020-07-03-personal-energy-usage.markdown

 $$\text{m}^2$$ to sustain my 10kW draw.
 This is a 6.5m$$\times$$6.5m (21ft$$\times$$21ft) patch of land.

-Now, how much land does that represent when make our assumptions more realistic?
+Now, how much land does that represent when we make our assumptions more realistic?
 Modern solar panels vary from 6% to 40% efficiency.[^6]  We'll use 15% as a ballpark figure for economical mass-produced panels.
 If we're only able to capture 15% of the energy hitting our patch of land, then we'll end up